-The complexity of the sales process can make defining its phases and their purposes a confusing process.
-Each step of target company research, prospecting ideal buyers, contacting, and closing a deal needs its own set of tools.
+Each step – target company research, prospecting ideal buyers, contacting, and closing a deal – needs its own set of tools.
 Attention to the specific needs of these separate phases creates a faster scale for any B2B SaaS.

 In the upper-funnel, Sales Development Representatives (SDRs) prospect leads via emails and calls to convert them into meetings.
 In the meeting, an Account Executive explains your product or service’s benefits and turns the lead into a business opportunity.

-Inbound marketers and customer success departments require additional specialized tools, so what about the outbound team?
-While a CRM gives a generic overview of the outbound process, external tools and integrations are needed to perform basic actions – like activity tracking and KPI measurement.
+Inbound marketers and customer success departments have their own specialized tools, so what about the outbound team?
+A CRM gives a generic overview of the outbound process.
+However, external tools and integrations are needed to perform basic actions – like activity tracking and KPI measurement.

 This theory treats each company as one unit, with multiple ideal customer profiles within one account.
-In a traditional CRM, one lead responds to one person.
+In traditional CRM, one lead responds to one person.
 You’ve heard of account-based marketing, so why not apply the same strategy to sales?

-Outbound sales requires that an SDR takes specific actions in particular phases.
+Outbound sales requires that an SDR takes specific actions at particular points in the pipeline.
 Furthermore, these tasks should be automatically prioritized daily to set up the SDRs for efficient goal achievement.

 Systematic prioritization and company goals must direct order for each day’s tasks.
 This structure, allowed by an all-in-one outbound sales platform, allows your reps to focus on star accounts.

 With each SDR managing an average of 100 companies in their outbound pipeline, a CRM alone isn’t capable of executing the heavy lifting.

 The right tools are critical to skyrocketing growth.
-Bloobirds can help by assisting your process with an all-in-one outbound sales platform customized for B2B SaaS companies.
+Bloobirds can help by assisting your process with an all-in-one prospecting platform customized for B2B SaaS companies.
 And when it comes to outbound sales, CRMs aren’t enough.
 Find out more.